vydimitrov/use-count-up/README.md

 <hr />

-- Lightweight implementation comparing to [similar solutions](https://bundlephobia.com/scan-results?packages=use-count-up,react-countup)
+- Lighter implementation and smaller bundle size comparing to [similar solutions](https://bundlephobia.com/scan-results?packages=use-count-up,react-countup)
 - Support `toLocaleString` with fallback options
 - Declarative API _(no more imperative calls to `start()` and `update()`)_
 - Built with TypeScript